Seeing the Arrow of Time in Large Multimodal Models

 \section{Experiments}

 \paragraph{\KG{Post}-training Data} \SX{Our ArrowRL training data comprises a comprehensive suite of tasks, with data selected or adapted for each to emphasize scenarios requiring AoT awareness:} (1) MCQ tasks: we format sequence direction classification (Fig.~\ref{fig:intro} (a)) as MCQ, using 1.1K training videos selected from UCF101~\cite{soomro2012ucf101} (following prior use of this dataset~\cite{ghodrati2018videotime}); (2) Open-ended QA: we curate a high-temporality subset of LLaVA-Video-178K~\cite{zhang2024llavavideo}, filtering based on the perplexity difference between forward and reverse video to retain samples with great temporal sensitivity, totaling 11.8K samples; (3) Video Captioning: we employ the training set~\cite{du2024reversed} of RTime, which provides high-temporality videos alongside distinct human captions for their forward and reverse versions, comprising 11.7K samples.
-See Supp. for data examples and prompts used.
+See Supp.~\ref{supp_sec:arrowrl} for data examples and prompts used.

 \paragraph{ArrowRL Implementation} Our framework presents a straightforward and highly efficient approach by enabling direct application to pretrained LMMs without an intermediate supervised fine-tuning (SFT) step; we find ArrowRL alone is sufficient to instill AoT awareness.
 We demonstrate its broad applicability across \textbf{three leading base LMMs}: LLaVA-OV-7B~\cite{li2024llavaov}, Qwen2-VL-7B~\cite{wang2024qwen2}, and Qwen2.5-VL-7B~\cite{bai2025qwen25}.
-For efficiency and memory, we limit the maximum number of video frames to 16 during training.
-The hyperparameters balancing the reward ($\alpha$) and controlling the dynamic weighting ($\gamma$) are both set to 0.5.
-The response group size $G$ is set as 8.
+For efficiency and memory, we limit the maximum number of video frames to 16 during training. \CR{Hyperparameter $\alpha$ is set as 0.25 and $\gamma$ is set as 0.75.} The response group size $G$ is set as 8.
 Training consists of 2000 RL steps on 6 NVIDIA GH200 GPUs.

 \paragraph{Evaluation Setup} Our evaluation is designed to assess LMM temporal perception capabilities, using MCQ accuracy as the metric across multiple benchmarks.
 This includes our proposed AoTBench (Sec.~\ref{sec:method_aotbench}), as well as three existing video benchmarks emphasizing temporal properties, as identified in Sec.~\ref{sec:method_bcana}: TempCompass~\cite{liu2024tempcompass}, TVBench~\cite{cores2024tvbench}, and Vinoground~\cite{zhang2024vinoground}.
 We evaluate ArrowRL by comparing enhanced models to their respective base LMMs.
 Additionally, to situate these results within the broader landscape, we also report a diverse suite of leading LMMs as baselines.
 These include general-purpose models Aria~\cite{li2024aria} and MiniCPM-V-2.6~\cite{yao2024minicpm}, video-focused models LLaVA-Video~\cite{zhang2024llavavideo}, InternLM-XC-2.5~\cite{zhang2024internlm} (strong in fine-grained video understanding), and Video-R1~\cite{feng2025videor1} (emphasizing video reasoning), along with two major proprietary \KG{(and much larger and more extensively trained) models GPT-4o~\cite{achiam2023gpt} and Gemini-1.5-Pro~\cite{team2024gemini}.}